 The term “endo belly” describes the painful and often severe abdominal bloating associated with endometriosis.
-This severe bloating is likely due to inflammation, growths, or other digestive issues resulting from endometriosis.
+It may occur due to inflammation, growths, gas, or other digestive issues resulting from endometriosis.

 However, it can take 4–11 years to receive the correct diagnosis, and as many as 6 in 10 cases of endometriosis may remain undiagnosed.

 Because the symptoms of endo belly are similar to those of gastrointestinal disorders such as irritable bowel syndrome (IBS), a doctor may overlook or misdiagnose endometriosis.

 Along with heavy menstrual periods, pain, and infertility, endometriosis can cause symptoms such as: